 THE boundary between organic diseases and the so-called functional diseases or neuroses is entirely imaginary.
 The old definition of a neurosis as a nervous disease devoid of anatomical changes is inadequate.
 Disease is inconceivable without some underlying physical basis.
-The lesion may be minimal in degree; it need not be visible microscopically; it may be molecular or bio-chemical.
+The lesion need not be visible microscopically; it may be molecular or bio-chemical.
+In certain diseases, such as epilepsy and paralysis agitans, the essential underlying lesion is still undiscovered, yet we no longer class them as neuroses in the strict sense of the word.
+Therefore when we as physicians talk of certain syndromes and call them neuroses, although we may have a fair general idea of what we mean, we find it difficult to express our conception in words.